Manya Surve: Encounter

 On 11 January 1982, Surve took a taxi to the Ambedkar College junction in Wadala.
-It is believed Mumbai police received a tip from Dawood Ibrahim that Surve would be arriving at a beauty parlor near the Ambedkar College junction there.
-It is also theorized that his girlfriend Vidya revealed his whereabouts at that time, as was shown in the movie Shootout at Wadala.
+It is believed Mumbai police received a tip from Dawood Ibrahim that Surve would be arriving at a beauty parlour near the Ambedkar College junction there.
+It is also theorised that his girlfriend Vidya revealed his whereabouts at that time.
 At around 1:30 pm, 18 Crime Branch officers split into three teams and waited for him to arrive.
 After twenty minutes, Surve was spotted exiting a taxi to pick up his girlfriend Vidya.

 After noticing several men closing in on him and taking positions, Surve pulled out his Webley & Scott revolver.
 However, before he could fire a shot, police officers Raja Tambat and Isaque Bagwan fired five bullets into his chest and shoulder.

 Surve was dragged from the scene and put in an ambulance.
 This encounter was the end of Surve's spree of urban crime.
 This happened due to his involvement in the murder of Dawood's brother Shabbir.

 Surve's death became known as Mumbai's first recorded encounter killing.
 The rate of encounter killings increased in the late 1980s and further rose after the 1993 Mumbai bombings; a total of 622 alleged criminals were killed in police encounters from 1982 to 2004.

 In popular culture

-The life of Manya Surve inspired and provided the basis for the 1990 Bollywood blockbuster movie, Agneepath.
-The movie's main character, Vijay Dinanath Chauhan (played by Amitabh Bachchan) was heavily based on Surve.
-The film earned Amitabh Bachchan a National Award for Best Actor.
-This film was remade with the same name Agneepath. in 2012.
+The life of Manya Surve inspired and provided the basis for the 1990 gangster film, Agneepath.
+The film's main character, Vijay Dinanath Chauhan, played by Amitabh Bachchan, was heavily based on Surve.
+Bachchan's portrayal of Chauhan earned him a National Award for Best Actor.
+It was remade with the same name, Agneepath, in 2012.

 The life of Surve is portrayed in the 2013 Bollywood film Shootout at Wadala, starring John Abraham as Surve.